SilasD/scripts/docs/fix/codex-pages.rst

     Add pages to the selected codex, quire, or scroll item.

 ``site``
-    Add pages to all written works that were authored in the player's fortress.
+    Add pages to all written works that are currently in the player's fortress.

 ``all``
     Add pages to all written works to have ever existed in the world.